jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `fer`: to carry, to bear (e.g. confer, infer, transfer)
   - From Latin `ferre`
 - `for`: the same as `fer`
+- `fortun`: chance, fate, good luck (e.g. fortune)
+  - From Latin `fortuna`, Fortuna, in Roman religion, goddess of chance or lot who became identified with the Greek Tyche
 - `fibr` a thread, string (e.g. fiber, neurofibroma)
 - `fict`: the same as `fact` (e.g. fiction)
 - `fin`: end, limit, acme (e.g. define, final, finance, infinite, confine)